radiumce/microsandbox/MSB_V_DOCKER.md

 ## 3. Unified Configuration Model: The Sandboxfile

-**Docker** requires managing separate Dockerfile, docker-compose.yml, and often .env files—creating a disjointed configuration experience and synchronization challenges.
+**Docker** requires managing separate Dockerfile and docker-compose.yml files, creating a disjointed configuration experience and synchronization challenges.

 **Microsandbox** consolidates everything into a single, declarative `Sandboxfile`: